-Whether you’re looking for livestock or companion animals, there are many possibilities – for beginners, low maintenance, for self-sufficiency, for pets, to raise for profit or miniature animals for a backyard.
-Here are the 10 best farm animals around, with many being the most common.
+Whether you’re looking for livestock or companion animals, there are many possibilities: for beginners, low maintenance, self-sufficiency, pets, to raise for profit, or miniature animals for a backyard.
+Here are the 10 most common, best farm animals.

-One of the best Farm animals to raise for self-sufficiency and for profit is goats.
+One of the best farm animals to raise for self-sufficiency and for profit is goats.
 They are useful for meat, dairy, fiber, and clearing brush.
 Some people prefer goat dairy to cow dairy and it has its own unique health benefits, such as being easier to digest, especially for lactose-intolerant people.
 They need to eat feed, hay, shrubbery, and vegetables but are also happy to get rid of kitchen scraps.
-You need to provide them shelter, goat fencing, and have at least one other goat for companionship and to deter them from escaping.
+You need to provide them shelter, and goat fencing, and have at least one other goat for companionship and to deter them from escaping.

-The most low-maintenance Farm animals to raise are ducks, which don’t need much space compared to others.
+The most low-maintenance farm animals to raise are ducks, which don’t need much space compared to others.
 They are excellent to raise for self-sufficiency or for profit, even for beginners.
 Not only are they useful for meat if you enjoy duck, but the hens lay an average of 200-300 extra-large eggs a year starting at five to six months of age.
 Many people prefer duck eggs over chicken eggs for baking.

-When it comes to raising livestock for profit or for self-sufficiency, you can’t do better than cows.
-You can sell calves once they’re weaned, or wait until they’re grown and sell them for meat and milk cows to produce and sell milk and other dairy products, such as butter and cheese.
-Miniature cattle breeds are especially low maintenance as they don’t need as much space, and even less so if you use rotational grazing, so you can have them in a suburban backyard.
-The Dexter cow is a smaller breed but still needs 1/2 acre to graze on if you don’t provide hay.
-A regular cow needs one acre to graze, two acres for rotational grazing.
+For a small subsistence farm you may want to produce milk and other dairy products, such as butter and cheese.
+Miniature cattle breeds are a good choice for small farms as they don’t need as much space.
+All cattle need good quality pasture and hay.
+The Dexter cow is a smaller breed but still needs half-an-acre of good quality pasture to graze on and good hay during the winter.
 All cows need a water source, a barn for winter, and shade for summer while out on pasture.
 Owners must be careful when handling cows, whether they are bulls or cows protecting their calves.

 The most common farm animals are chickens, and it’s no secret why: Most people eat chicken meat and eggs, and farmers and gardeners use chicken droppings as fertilizer, making them staple livestock to raise whether for self-sufficiency or for profit.
 Their temperament and the number of eggs the hens can lay a day depends on the breed.